 5. St. Patrick’s Day Parades

 So wherever you are and however you’re marking the occasion, have a wonderful time!
-If you feel like some festive shopping this weekend then check out our St. Patrick’s Day Sale-20% off absolutely everything!
+If you feel like some festive shopping this weekend then check out our St. Patrick’s Day gifts with 20% off absolutely everything plus free shipping on orders over $69!!
+Use code PATRICK.
+The perfect time to save big on our great collection of Aran Sweaters, Celtic Jewelry & Irish Homewares

 Happy St. Patrick’s Day!